-Smoky, spicy black bean chili stuffed in roasted sweet potatoes all topped with avocado and lime cilantro yogurt cream.
+Smoky, spicy black bean chili stuffed sweet potatoes that have been roasted and then topped with avocado and lime cilantro yogurt cream.
 This is the ultimate comfort food combination!
 Chili is a go-to winter comfort food, and this vegan black bean version is surprisingly healthy!
 Roasting the sweet potatoes brings out the inherit sweetness and is the perfect base for the Ultimate Chili.
 Lime cilantro yogurt cream adds a touch of creaminess and helps cut through more of the spice.

 What I love the most about chili is that you can make a big batch early in the week and have dinner ready for a few days.
 With my life being so crazy right now, trying to study for my personal training certification, work a full time job, blog full time, teach group exercise classes, and get in the gym; there is not a lot of extra time in the night.
 To ensure that I have quality meals for lunch and dinner, I take time on Sunday afternoons to roast sweet potatoes and make dishes like chili, lentils, and roast vegetables.
 This makes pulling together a meal quick and easy throughout the week.